 A sabbatical can be for any fixed period of time agreed between you and your employer.
 For a travel career break it will typically be six months or a year, but there’s no hard and fast rule on this.

 The length of your sabbatical may depend on your employer’s policy.
 For example, in the UK, the BBC has a policy that it will discuss career break requests between three months and three years, depending on the reasoning and the circumstances.
+Other companies have sabbatical policies for as little as a month.
+If your employer has no policy, don’t worry – this could be an opening to frame the discussion on your terms.

 Why take a sabbatical or career break?